-There is one camp site however that have their own washroom set up, two cabin sized ones.
-The only problem is that this particular camp site is about 2 kilometers walk from the lake.
-Name and number of this site is as in the picture below.
+There is one campsite however that has its own washroom set up, two cabin-sized ones.
+The only problem is that this particular campsite is about 2 kilometers walk from the lake.
+The name and number of this site are in the picture below.

 Hotels at Prashar Lake

-There are a few shops near the temple premises that offer tea, snacks and lunch (mostly rice, daal, rajmah, kadi combination) at very reasonable rates.
+There are a few shops near the temple premises that offer tea, snacks, and lunch (mostly rice, daal, rajma, kadi combination) at very reasonable rates.
 This is the place where you will have to eat at even if you were staying at the guest house; because the caretaker will refuse to cook and ask you to eat here.
-Apart from this, the camp sites also serve their own food which is included in their per person charge for the day.
+Apart from this, the campsites also serve their own food which is included in their per person charge for the day.